MohammadArak/AparatDownloader/README.md

 ```

 ## Attention
-Not all aparat videos are downloadable!
+1. Not all aparat videos are downloadable!
 This script will get download links only if they are available.
 You can check it with `$result['downloadable']` value.
+2. Don't change content of aparat.class.php, It is so sensitive.